tchappel/cs-wiki/dsa/arrays-and-strings/index.md

 ```

 ### Fixed Window Size {#fixed-window-size}

-When the size of the subarray is fixed, we can use a sliding window to find the best subarray of that size.

 Find the maximum sum of any contiguous subarray of size k in the array nums.